-Market consensus suggests that the headline Unemployment Rate may ease to 3.8% from 3.9% on a seasonally adjusted basis whereas Employment Change could rise to 25K from 4K.
-Further, the Participation Rate may also improve to 66.4% from 66.3% previous readings.
+Market consensus suggests that the headline Unemployment Rate may remain unchanged at 3.5% on a seasonally adjusted basis whereas Employment Change could ease to 25K from 88.4K.
+Further, the Participation Rate may remain intact at 66.8%.

 Ahead of the event, analysts at Westpac said,